The Governing Body:

 I represent the staff on the governing body of OIA.
 I have been teaching for over 30 years with just a short break when I had my son.

 I have been a school Governor for 10 years, initially as a parent Governor and now as a co-opted Governor.
 I am married and a mother of three children all of whom have attended the school.
-My career has been in head office retail and my specialism is reverse flow logistics and distribution.
-I am currently working as a consultant in this area.
+My career was in head office retail and my specialism is reverse flow logistics and distribution.
+I am currently working at a local secondary school.
 I am an English graduate and hold a diploma in marketing.
 I am also a London Academy of music & dramatic arts graduate and a LAMDA qualified speech & drama teacher.
 In my spare time I am an active member of Newport & Olney Lions club and I have recently become a puppy socialiser for the Medical Detection Dogs organisation.

 I enjoy being part of the team that continues to work hard to ensure the school is outstanding, not only as a place of learning, but also as the foundation of our children's values throughout their lifetime.

 I started teaching in 1982 and have taught all ages from Foundation to Year 4 in seven schools in Northampton and Milton Keynes.
 I have been headteacher of four of them including Olney Infant Academy; I started working here, when it was Olney First School, in 2001.
 The children, their families and all the staff are fabulous and Olney is a great community.
-2017 is an exciting time as we are now a founding member of the Inspiring Futures Through Learning (IFTL) Multi Academy Trust.
 Quite simply, this is my dream job!